-Sarawak has an interesting history , from a small fishing village to a modern and dynamic state in the Federation of Malaysia.
+Sarawak has an interesting history, there is a lot to learn about Sarawak.
+The state rises from a small fishing village to a modern, and dynamic state in the Federation of Malaysia.
 Sarawak which was once ruled by the Brunei Sultanate, then the Rajah Brooke, a short rule by the Japanese, then a colony of the British and later joined the Federation of Malaysia.

 Sarawak enjoy a warm and sunny tropical climate throughout the year.
 With the daily temperatures range 33 degree C. in the afternoon to 22 degree C. during the night.

 Sarawak experience thunderstorm and heavy downpour occasionally.
 Normally November to January will be the wettest month and other months are warm.

 Sarawak is divided into three regions...the coastal lowland

 comprising of peat swamps and narrow deltic and alluvial plains...a

 large region of undulating hills ranging at about 300 meters and the

 mountains highlands extending to the Kalimantan, Indonesia's border.